Killing of Robert Hamill: Collapse of Atkinson's & Kenneth Hanvey 2010 trial for perverting the course of justice

 In December 2010 it was announced that three people, including a former RUC officer, were to be charged in relation to Robert Hamill's death.

-In September 2014 District Judge Peter King, sitting at Craigavon court, ruled that a key witness was entirely unreliable and utterly unconvincing.
-The case against the three, ex-policeman Robert Cecil Atkinson, his wife Eleanor Atkinson, and Kenneth Hanvey, was not sufficient to try.
+In September 2014, after several delays to legal proceedings, District Judge Peter King, sitting at Craigavon court, ruled that a key witness was entirely unreliable and utterly unconvincing.
+The case against the three, ex-policeman Robert Cecil Atkinson, his wife Eleanor Atkinson, and Kenneth Hanvey, was thus ruled not sufficient to try.